top of page

 Microplastics reach agricultural soils through multiple pathways:

-• Sewage Sludge: Treated wastewater sludge, used as fertilizer, often contains microplastics from synthetic fabrics and personal care products.
+• Sewage Sludge: Treated wastewater sludge, used as fertiliser, often contains microplastics from synthetic fabrics and personal care products.

 • Plastic Mulch: Widely used to retain soil moisture, plastic sheets fragment over time, leaving residues.